benitodotcool/benitodotcool/README.md

 # Studio benitodotcool

-Studio benitodotcool is a pluridisciplinary art direction studio led by [@benitodotcool](https://www.instagram.com/benitodotcool/)
+Studio benitodotcool is a Paris based pluridisciplinary art direction studio led by  [@benitodotcool](https://www.instagram.com/benitodotcool/).
+The studio create targeted works including digital solutions, visual identities, books & type design at the service of artists, designers, brands & cultural institutions.

 <!--
 **benitodotcool/benitodotcool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.